eway-crm/triggers/Breaking Changes.md

 ItemVersion column in EWD_ItemChanges became required.

+When there are records with NULL in EWD_ItemChanges table during upgrade, procedure **eWaySP_TruncateItemChanges** is called and all records in EWD_ItemChanges table are deleted.
+ChangeID is reset and starts with 1.

 Starting with version 8.1 you may notice the following error in your triggers:

 ```